-Fees paid to investigators and other disbursements in which the Company acts as an agent on behalf of the customer are recorded net in the consolidated statements of operations with no impact on the Company's revenue or expenses.
-Funds received in advance of study expenditures are recorded as Pre-funded study cost liabilities on the consolidated balance sheets.
-Any pre-funded amounts remaining at the conclusion of a study are returned to the client.
-Pre-funded study cost disbursements of \$138.7 million, \$150.3 million and \$114.4 million were made during the years ended December 31, 2017, 2016 and 2015, respectively.
+Prior to the adoption of Accounting Standard Update No. 2014-09 "Revenue from Contracts with Customers", fees paid to investigators and other disbursements in which the Company acts as an agent on behalf of the customer were recorded net in the consolidated statements of operations with no impact on the Company's revenue or expenses.
+Funds received in advance of study expenditures were recorded as Pre-funded study cost liabilities on the consolidated balance sheets.
+Any pre-funded amounts remaining at the conclusion of a study were returned to the client.
+Pre-funded study cost disbursements of \$138.7 and \$150.3 million were made during the years ended December 31, 2017 and 2016, respectively.